last-ent/last-ent.github.io/posts/completing-tasks-through-anxiety-paralysis.md

 - Continue working on it in next slot or,
 - Pick another task for next slot

+## Languishing Tasks
+Some of the tasks in **Immediate** might be sitting days for more than a couple of days.

+**Three Day Rule**:  At this point, it is important to answer honestly if this task is really as important as you imagined it to be?
+In such a case, you have two options:

+- It isn't as high in your priority list as you initially imagined it to be and it's time to move it down by at least one category ie., **Immediate** -> **Important** -> **Bonus** -> **Back burner**.
+- If it is of high priority, you should complete it on the third day.
+If you still can't get to it on fourth day, you HAVE to move it down a category.

+Remember that even if a task is in **Important** or **Bonus**, you can still work on it within the same day.
+The categories are there to help you clarify your thoughts and provide a structure when you need it, they aren't meant to be dictate the order of completion.

 ## Next Day
 Next day take a fresh sheet of paper and start filling out the categories with tasks.